Create a baseline for a model in Tekla Model Sharing

 If you are the Owner of a model in Tekla Model Sharingcloud service for collaboration and for storing and sharing a model

 , and you want to keep a record of the current progress in the model or you want to make the model faster to join for a new user, you can create a new starting point for the model in the sharing service.
 This new starting point is a baseline.
 Baseline is a snapshot of the current state of the model.
-When you create a baseline, a full model is always written out to the sharing service.
-We recommend the Owner to create a new baseline when a new user has been invited to the model.
+When you create a baseline, a full model is created and uploaded to the sharing service.
+We recommend that the Owner creates a new baseline when a new user has been invited to the model.
+Existing users do not need to re-join the model after a new baseline has been created.

 - On the File menu, click Sharing > Create baseline .